erasmus-without-paper/ewp-specs-api-course-replication/README.md

  * Additionally, implementers MAY allow this API to be accessed by **anonymous** external clients too (without the need of using any client certificate).
-Servers MAY send a filtered response to such clients (for example, with email addresses removed).
+Servers MAY send a filtered response to such clients (for example, with parts of data removed).

 Handling of invalid parameters